 Let’s focus on human communication for a second.
 If two people who speak in two different languages want to communicate, they can try communicating with their arms, legs, and facial expressions (which we surely all had to do a few times in our lives).
 Or they need a person who can understand them both.
 That person, the translator has the same role as the integration system.

 Every system has its own language, the way it understands input commands and responds with output.
 If another system wants to communicate, that system would need to know how, it needs to know the language of other system.

-Integration doesn’t always have to act as a middleman, it can be done on one side only.
+However, integration doesn’t always have to act as a middleman, it can be done on one side only.
 In technical terms, when a solution can connect to a database or some other system, integration module is present inside that solution.
-That integration module translates to a language of other system.
+Then, integration module translates to a language of other system.

 There are numerous ways and technologies and use cases of system integrations.
-Here we will introduce the three types of system integration.
+Next, we will introduce the three types of system integration.

 Three types of system integration